Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 - 3.0: Authentication and Authorization
 - 4.0: Resilient connections using Polly
 - 5.0: [This Branch] Database imperative or declarative CI/CD
+- 6.0: (Work in progress) Make propoer use of Vue.Js 3 for the frontend
+- 7.0: (Not started yet) Stop using passwords to allow the backend connect to the database
+- 8.0: (Not started yet) Use FusionCache to add caching support
+- 9.0: (Not started yet) Implement [Massive Read-Scale Out pattern](https://github.com/Azure-Samples/azure-sql-db-named-replica-oltp-scaleout)

 ### V5.0 Notes